Dimers on Riemann surfaces I: Temperleyan forests: Convergence of height function and forms

 \end{lemma}

 \begin{proof} For simplicity, we first assume $S'$ is empty.
-Recall that we can sample a CRSF from $\Pwils$ by first sampling the branches $\mathfrak B$ and then the rest by Wilson's algorithm.
-Note that the second item of \cref{assumption_precise} tells us that the isolation radius corresponding to the special branches of each vertex in $S$ has polynomial tail.
-Since after sampling these branches, the rest of the branches are sampled simply by Wilson's algorithm, we can conclude that the application of \cref{lem:exp_tail} is valid with $\Delta$ in place of $r_i$.
+Recall that we can sample a CRSF from $\Pwils$ by first sampling the branches $\mathfrak s$ and then the rest by Wilson's algorithm.
+Note that \cref{lem:special_coming_close} tells us that the isolation radius corresponding of each vertex in $S$ with respect to the skeleton has polynomial tail.
+Since after sampling the skeleton, the rest of the branches are sampled simply by Wilson's algorithm, we can conclude that the application of \cref{lem:exp_tail} is valid with $\Delta$ in place of $r_i$.